A very techy looking illustration of earth.

 Advancing research that informs, guides and leads to solutions — with and for educators and communities.

-Learning Futures Collaboratives are future-focused, ideas-driven, high-impact research accelerators led by the MLFC community with partners.
-They leverage the collective scholarship and insight of Arizona State University faculty, doctoral students, staff, K–12 educators and partners from private and nonprofit organizations to transform ideas into action that improves education.
+Learning Futures Collaboratives are where scholars, students and the wider community share knowledge and accelerate ideas to address education’s greatest challenges.
+LFCs leverage the collective scholarship and insight of Arizona State University faculty, doctoral students, staff, K–12 educators and partners from private and nonprofit organizations through dynamic, iterative cycles of research, design and action.

 The LFCs are based at the Mary Lou Fulton College for Teaching and Learning Innovation.